 - 2013 | Hung Liu: Offerings, Mills College Art Museum, Oakland, CA, USA

 - 2007 | Hung Liu: Old Road: West Wind, iPreciation, Singapore

 Selected Group Exhibitions

-For full list of public collections, please contact the gallery at firstname.lastname@example.org
+For full list of exhibitions and public collections, please contact the gallery at firstname.lastname@example.org

 Images of artworks